 Admur ibid; Rama ibid

-The Rebbe [Likkutei Sichos 16/345] explains Rashi to mean that the entire month is a meritourious month for the Jewish people due to the fact that Moshe Rabbeinu was born on this month, and it is due to his merit that we merited the miracles of Purim and Pesach.
+Shieilas Yaavetz 2:88; Likkutei Sichos 16 p.
+344; The Rebbe [Likkutei Sichos 16:345] explains Rashi to mean that the entire month is a meritorious month for the Jewish people due to the fact that Moshe Rabbeinu was born on this month, and it is due to his merit that we merited the miracles of Purim and Pesach.
 This is why Rashi also mentioned Pesach in his explanation.
-Shieilas Yaavetz 2/88 explains the reason for mentioning Pesach is because this shows that the miracles continued for two months and hence we increase in joy in Adar and not Chanukah, as by Chanukah the miracles were for only one month.
+Shieilas Yaavetz 2:88 explains the reason for mentioning Pesach is because this shows that the miracles continued for two months and hence we increase in joy in Adar and not Chanukah, as by Chanukah the miracles were for only one month.

 Shlah Hakadosh end of Parshas Bo